mindspore-ai/docs/tutorials/source_en/advanced_use/distributed_training.md

 - `parallel_mode`: parallel distributed mode.
 The default value is `ParallelMode.STAND_ALONE`.
 The options are `ParallelMode.DATA_PARALLEL` and `ParallelMode.AUTO_PARALLEL`.
 - `parameter_broadcast`: whether to broadcast initialized parameters.
 The default value is `True` in `DATA_PARALLEL` and `HYBRID_PARALLEL` mode.
 - `mirror_mean`: During backward computation, the framework collects gradients of parameters in data parallel mode across multiple hosts, obtains the global gradient value, and transfers the global gradient value to the optimizer for update.
 The default value is `False`, which indicates that the `allreduce_sum` operation is applied.
 The value `True` indicates that the `allreduce_mean` operation is applied.
+- `enable_parallel_optimizer`: a developing feature.
+Whether to use optimizer model parallel, which improves performance by distributing the parameters to be updated to each worker, and applying Broadcast among workers to share updated parameters.

 > You are advised to set `device_num` and `global_rank` to their default values.
 The framework calls the HCCL API to obtain the values.